ThKrypt/QualCoder/07-Coding-Text.md

 # Coding Text

 Select Code text from the Coding menu.
-This is the central dialog for assigning codes to text.
 Once text segments are coded, hovering the mouse over the coding shows the code name as a tooltip.
 Clicking on the coded segment also shows the code name.

 ![Code text screen showing overlapping codes](https://qualcoder.files.wordpress.com/2021/10/coding_text.png)